mmmilione/bot_lottery/README.md

 These challenges were addressed using cronjobs extensively.

 Basically, players pay the ticket price to regular addresses which are monitored through cronjobs.
-Then, when payments are detected the contract's owner registers in the smart contract the following happens:
+Then, when payments are detected the following happens:

 1) Contract owner sends 1.5 USDT to the lottery contract.